fedfedmedved/quanttop-thesis/src/chapter2 main result.md

 Our approach will be as always to homotope maps on simplices of $B^{m+1}$ to "controlled" maps relative $S^m \cup X^{n-1}$, then extend those homotopies to the whole ball, obtaining a homotopy $\bar(g)^n$ between maps $h^{n-1}$ and $h^n$.
 The main difference is that this time the "controlled" maps are not (in general) simplicial, but merely some fixed maps of a given degree:
 For each relative degree we choose a representative map.
 We can show preference for maps with a lower Lipschitz constant, but we can also choose completely arbitrary Lipschitz maps.
 We merely have to ensure the existence of Lipschitz maps for each relative degree (agrue why they exist).
 Now let A be the maximum over all Lipschitz constants of the representative maps.
 Then the map $h^n$ we aim to contruct will have Lipschitz constant $\lesssim AL$ (with the approximation coming from $\psi^n(L)$ - the maximum Lipschitz constant of homeomorhisms $\Delta^{n} \rightarrow \sigma$, where $\sigma \textrm{ is an } n \textrm{ simplex in } Tri_L$).
 BAD NOTATION - I need to figure out names for those constants and put them in a diagram.

-The rest of this section, as well as the entirety of chapter 3 will be dedicated to showing that we can indeed bound the relative degree.
+The rest of this section, most of the rest of this chapter will be dedicated to showing that we can indeed bound the relative degree.
 We will do so by first viewing relative degrees in the context of cohomology, and then more specifically - DeRham cohomology.

 The idea of unwrapping, relative degree of a prism.